 The New Year is well underway, and many people are making plans for positive personal changes in 2014.
 Everything from house cleaning and de-cluttering to increased fitness and income are on the agenda.
 Business owners should adopt the same strategy for 2014.
 It's time to focus on your online presence and marketing efforts.
 By improving in these areas, you will grow your client base and your profits.
 The following tips will help you create a plan for improving your online marketing strategy this year.

 This should go without saying in this day and age, but we are still seeing many small businesses that have no website, or an ineffective one.
-Some businesses have a placeholder page, or a bare bones website that provides little-to-no information about the business and its offerings.
+Some businesses have a placeholder page, or a bare-bones website that provides little-to-no information about the business and its offerings.
 This is one of the biggest turn-offs to consumers.
 If you don't have a well-crafted website, you are way behind the power curve, and this should take priority over all other marketing efforts.
 Not sure how to go about this?
 Hire an expert to handle it for you.
 Need help?
-You’re in the right place.
+Our local search marketing plans come with a custom microsite.

 Social media is huge, and one of the best and least expensive ways to reach out to current and potential customers.
 If you aren't using social media such as Facebook, Twitter and Google+, you are losing out.
 Develop a weekly posting plan.
 Make sure these updates have substance and provide valuable information to visitors.